Add products by adding codes

 How to install it?

-Mounting these items on wheels is very simple.
+Mounting nuts on wheels is very simple.
 Initially, install the screws with the right torque.
 Then, place your finger over the Checklink overlap on the adjacent wheel nuts.
 Remember that even the minimum movement of the nut is signaled by stretching or bending of the connecting tape, which is perfectly visible.
 After finishing the procedure, walk around the car to make sure that each of the pins is properly tightened.

 Importantly, Checklink products prevent the nuts from falling off completely.
 They already lock loose pins, so the risk of losing the wheel is practically eliminated.